flatironinstitute/ephys-viz/README.md

 Neurophysiology visualization components deployable to the notebook, web, or desktop.

+This project is at an early stage of development.

 A live preview of these widgets can be found [here](http://50.116.50.203:8080/).

 ## Installation